 The provider had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, radiographs and infection prevention and control.
-They had clear records of the results of these audits and the resulting action plans and improvements.
-After the inspection the registered manager confirmed they had obtained more detailed audit tools to review the quality of dental care records.
-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+These included audits of dental care records, endodontic treatments, prescribing, radiographs and infection prevention and control.
+They had clear records of the results of these audits and any resulting action plans and improvements.